MMosley502/LEGUP/User-Setup-Guide.md

 Setting up the software is quite easy.

 ### For Windows and Linux users:
-1. Download the `Legup.jar` file from LMS.
+1. Download the `Legup.jar` file.
 2. Double click on the file to run it.

 ### For macOS users:
-1. Download the zipped folder containing Legup from LMS.
+1. Download the zipped folder containing Legup.
 It should be named something like `Legup_macOS.zip`.
 2. Unzip the folder and navigate to the `Legup.app` file.
 It should be in a folder called `__MACOSX`.
 2. Double click on the file to run it.